Lyceion/CoreCheat-CSGO-Reborn/Project_OpenSource/CoreCheat-CSGO-Reborn-master/README.md

 ## Features
 - Fully built SDK.
-- Everything is connected to functions so this cheat is ready to update offset and go.
+~~- Everything is connected to functions so this cheat is ready to update offset and go.~~
+- This cheat has Signature Scanner & NetVar Manager & ConVar manager.
+COMPILE & GO!
 - Release & DEBUG version settings.
 - Special Devolper panel for seeing things.